How to Avoid Fake CBD Oil in a Crowded Market

 View the lab results

-Every company that has high-quality CBD will have the lab results to prove it; this verifiable proof is shown through Certificates of Analysis (COA).
+The best CBD brands that has high-quality CBD will have the lab results to prove it; this verifiable proof is shown through Certificates of Analysis (COA).
 COA's verify the quality and potency of the product and can be found near the product listing, or by reaching out to customer service.

 Beware of health claims